 Ghosts of Carew Castle

 Carew Castle resides in the wild and rugged lands of Pembrokeshire, located in Southwest Wales.
-The structure began as an earthwork castle in the early 12th century with addition of stone walls and towers later during the same century.
-Carew Castle underwent several Tudor style architectural changes during the 16th century.
+The structure began as an earthwork castle in the early 12th century, with the addition of stone walls and towers later during the same century.
+Carew Castle underwent several Tudor-style architectural changes during the 16th century.
 One such modification entailed the addition of large rows of mullioned windows on the north front facing the mill pond.

-Besieged and battered during the English Civil War, Carew Castle was severely damaged and subsequently left to slowly pass into a romantic ruin.
-However, the castle still serves as home to a large population of bats, as well as a few ghostly spirits.
+Besieged and battered during the English Civil War, Carew Castle was severely damaged and left to pass into a romantic ruin.
+However, the castle still serves as home to a large population of bats and a few ghostly spirits.

 As Richard tells the story ...

-In 1100, Gerald of Windsor married the beautiful Princess Nest and built the first castle on this site, which he had acquired as part of his wife’s dowry.
-Nest was the greatest beauty of her age, and was nicknamed "the Helen of Wales".
+In 1100, Gerald of Windsor married the beautiful Princess Nest and built the first castle on this site, which he had acquired as part of his wife's dowry.
+Nest was the most extraordinary beauty of her age and was nicknamed "the Helen of Wales."
 By the time of her marriage, she had already acquired a royal lover in the robust shape of Prince Henry, later to become King Henry I, by whom she had the first of her many offspring.
-She had five legitimate children with Gerald before, nine years into their marriage, Owain ap Cadwgan, a Prince of Ceredigion and also Nest’s distant cousin, became enraptured by her beauty and stormed the castle, determined to carry her off.
-Tradition holds that Nest heard her would-be kidnapper banging on the bedroom door, she urged her husband to escape down the toilet shaft, and then allowed herself to be carried away to her cousin’s Ceredigion love nest.
+She had five legitimate children with Gerald.
+Nine years into their marriage, Owain ap Cadwgan, a Prince of Ceredigion and Nest's distant cousin, became enraptured by her beauty and stormed the castle, determined to carry her off.
+Tradition holds that Nest heard her would-be kidnapper banging on the bedroom door, urged her husband to escape down the toilet shaft, and then allowed herself to be carried to her cousin's Ceredigion love nest.